 Roll yer own film simulations

 Fujifilm's analogue heritage is apparent in the 20 film simulations for the X-E5.
-They are easily accessible via a dedicated dial on top of the camera.
+They are easily accessible via a dedicated dial on top of the camera, with many of them inspired by old Fujifilm negative emulsions.

-You're not confined to Fujifilm's idea of how film should look.
-Three custom settings allow for personal "film recipes" so you could make a grainy, black and white 50s one, a vivid option, or keep it neutral for later post processing.
+You're not confined to Fujifilm's idea of how film should look though.
+Three custom settings allow for custom "film recipes" so you could make a grainy, black and white 50s one, a vivid option, or keep it neutral for later post processing.
 Switching between the film simulations is easy, and you can use a bracketing feature to shot a scene with three different ones, and decide which one to use afterwards.

 Initially, this seemed gimmicky compared to shooting RAW and post-processing on a big screen, but the convenience and time savings of in-camera processing is genuinely useful for many situations, particularly if you're a journalist.
-Deadlines are only one s short of deadliness remember?
+Deadlines are only one s short of deadliness and all that.

 On the not-so-serious side of things, there's a filter setting hidden in the menu system as well.
 The toy camera one is quite arty-funny, and this is where the panorama shooting option is.